November 28, 2016

 - GPS Coordinates – new location is created using supplied latitude and longitude coordinates

-In a very short time Optimo Route plans the most efficient routes and schedules in accordance with your constraints (work times, time windows, vehicle load capacities etc.).
-The system will try to maximize the number of server orders and minimize the total cost.
+In seconds OptimoRoute plans the most efficient routes and schedules in accordance with your constraints (working hours, time windows, vehicle load capacities, etc.).
+The system will maximize the number of orders served while minimizing the costs associated with servicing them.

-- Distance each driver/vehicle will be driving
+- Distance each driver/vehicle will travel

-- Duration for each route
+- Duration of each route

 - Vehicle load utilization

 You can click on one or move drivers to isolate their route.